streamnative/kop/docs/configuration.md

 >
 > Among all configurations, only `kafkaListeners` or `listeners` (deprecated) is required.

 To support multiple listeners, you need to specify different listener names in `kafkaListeners` and `kafkaAdvertisedListeners`.
-Then map the listener name to the proper protocol in `kafkaProtocolMap`.
+Then, map the listener name to the proper protocol in `kafkaProtocolMap`.

 For example, assuming you need to listen on port 9092 and 19092 with the `PLAINTEXT` protocol, the associated names are `kafka_internal` and `kafka_external`.
 Then you need to add the following configurations: